LukaPetricevicHub/DistTask/DistTask/README.md

 # Distributed Task Scheduling Framework

 ## Overview
-This project provides a lightweight framework for distributing computational tasks across multiple cores of a single computer, enabling parallel processing to improve performance.
+This project is a lightweight framework for distributing computational tasks across multiple CPU cores to enhance parallel processing performance.
+It features task distribution, load balancing, fault tolerance, and supports user-defined tasks.
+The framework is easy to integrate into existing systems and provides a simple API for submitting tasks, retrieving results, and monitoring worker status.
+The core components include a Flask web application for managing task and result queues, and worker processes that execute tasks in parallel.
+Users can define custom tasks, serialize them, and submit them via HTTP requests.
+The framework is suitable for applications requiring high-performance computing, such as data processing and scientific simulations.

 ## Features
 - Task Distribution